 - When the consequent page unrolls, hit on Finish button from the bottom part to start the restoring process.

-Safe Boot is a special Startup process where Windows powers-up loading only default programs leaving all third party ones.
-This is a very popular workaround being prevalent for a long time in all types of critical issues happening in Windows 10.
+Safe Boot is a special Startup process where Windows powers up loading only default programs leaving all third-party ones.
+This is a very popular workaround being prevalent for a long time in all types of critical issues happening in Windows 11 or 10.

 - Open Run dialog box and type msconfig in its open text area.